pantheon-systems/documentation/source/_docs/guides/frontend-performance.md

   - dts
   - davidneedham
 ---
 Nobody likes a slow site.
-In this guide we’ll explore how to speed up front end performance to ensure that visitors to your site stay engaged and have the best experience.
+In this guide we’ll explore how to speed up frontend performance to ensure that visitors to your site stay engaged and have the best experience.

 <div class="enablement">
   <h4 class="info" markdown="1">[Agency DevOps Training](https://pantheon.io/agencies/learn-pantheon?docs){.external}</h4>